nasa/fprime-examples/FlightExamples/ExternalLibraryIntegration/OpenCvWrapper/docs/sdd.md

-# ExternalLibraryIntegration::OpenSslWrapper
+# ExternalLibraryIntegration::OpenCvWrapper

-The OpenSslWrapper component provides a wrapper around the OpenSSL library and exposes the library's functionality to the rest of the F´ application.
+The OpenCvWrapper component provides a wrapper around the OpenCv library and exposes the library's functionality to the rest of the F´ application.

 ## Usage Examples